-H-E-B grocery stores are committed to the health and sustainability of the world’s seafood population, which is why they have a whole section dedicated to sustainability on their website, including videos, their seafood policy and a sustainability chart.
+H-E-B grocery stores are committed to the health and longevity of the world’s seafood population, which is why they have a whole section dedicated to sustainability on their website, including videos, their seafood policy and a sustainability chart.

 H-E-B works with the Environmental Defense fund to ensure seafood sustainability.
 They support traceability systems, so customers can know where their fish is from.
 They also partner with companies and suppliers that are certified as sustainable.
-If you’re looking to shop at a store that carries a wide range of sustainable seafood, including sushi, shellfish, crab, salmon and fresh and frozen Tilapia, be sure to check out your local H-E-B.
+If you’re looking to shop at a store that carries a wide range of responsibly sourced seafood, including sushi, shellfish, crab, salmon and fresh and frozen Tilapia, be sure to check out your local H-E-B.

 Kroger grocery stores promise to exceed your high standards for seafood sustainability.
-They source their seafood from carefully chosen fisheries and fish farms to ensure you are getting a high-quality, sustainable product.
+They source their seafood from carefully chosen fisheries and fish farms to ensure you are getting a high-quality product.
 By working with the Global Aquaculture Alliance and the Marine Stewardship Council, Kroger is ensuring that you can feel good about purchasing seafood offerings such as Tilapia, farm-raised fish, wild-caught fish and shellfish.

-When you need to stock up your fridge and freezer with all your favorite seafoods, be sure to stop by one of these four grocery stores that are committed to sustainable seafood.
+When you need to stock up your fridge and freezer with all your favorite seafoods, be sure to stop by one of these four grocery stores that are committed to responsibly sourced seafood.
 You’ll feel good knowing your fish dinners are a choice that’s healthy for both you and the environment!

 Photo: hxdbzxy / Shutterstock.com